An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Set

-copy of the Set with the argument item removed (if present)
+a new Set with the argument item removed (if present)

 union